Home » Healthcare Ransomware Response

 What should be addressed now vs monitored

-The goal is confidence, not reaction.
+The goal is confidence—not reaction.

 A short, structured review designed to help you:

-• Understand real exposure after the incident
+• Understand actual exposure

 • Review response and recovery assumptions